 In these cases the enquiry should be accepted, but NOT answered immediately.
 The relevant details including name, organisation, role or position within that organisation and contact details should be obtained, as well as the details and reason for the request.
 The information can then be collated and further advice sought from the Privacy Officer.

 RECORDS

 - Student Records

-- Human Resources Records
+- People and Organisation Development Records

 - Requests for information correspondence

 - Media Consent Forms

-- Consent to Release Information to a Third Party Form or other similar forms
+- Consent to Release Information to a Third Party Form

 REFERENCES

 INTERNAL